Benedetta Ponticelli

-Benedetta Ponticelli (born 22 December 1979 in Siena) is an Italian voice actress.
+Benedetta Ponticelli is an Italian voice actress.
 She contributes to voicing characters in anime, cartoons, sitcoms, films, video games, and more content.

 Ponticelli provides the voice of Carly Shay in the Italian-language version of Nickelodeon original sitcom iCarly.
 She also voiced Tenma Tsukomato in the anime series School Rumble.
 In addition, she does Applejack and Fluttershy in My Little Pony: Friendship Is Magic.
 Also, she is the new Italian voice of Lara Croft.

 Ponticelli works at Merak Film, Studio P.V., Studio Asci and other dubbing studios in Italy.